 The diet also promotes eating vegetables, healthy fats and lean proteins, which are the cornerstones of any well-balanced diet.

-What Can You Eat on GOLO?
+What Do You Eat on the GOLO Diet?

 The GOLO diet asks followers to choose foods from its four "fuel groups," which include protein, low-glycemic carbohydrates, healthy fats and vegetables.
 Whole foods are strongly encouraged over processed products.